What is the procedure for buying in Italy?

 Please note, you could buy the house as a resident and pay the lower rate of tax if you intend moving then and obtaining residency within the next 18 months.
 Don’t be tempted to do this unless you are definitely sure you will become a resident.
 If you then do not, you need to pay the difference in taxes plus a penalty of around 30%.

-If there is land with the property, then 18% is payable on the value attributed to the land.
+If there is substantial land with the property, then 18% is payable on the value attributed to the land, which can be quite low.

 House price €100,000